 How to finance a study project in France

-- Scholarships offered by the French Ministry of Foreign Affairs and International Development
+- Scholarships offered by the French Ministry for Europe and Foreign Affairs

 - Eiffel Excellence Scholarships